hpi-schul-cloud/emosat/README.md

 In your JS code, call `init_survey({div_name: "my_survey_div"});`.
 Optionally, you can also provide a session/user id (depending on the use case): `init_survey({div_name: "my_survey_div", session_id: "0000-1234-5678"});`.
 If none is provided, a UUID is generated on the server side.

 If the survey server's request URL needs to be adapted, e.g. because it is running behind a reverse proxy, use `init_survey({div_name: "my_survey_div", server_prefix: "/surveytool"});`

+## Endpoints for evaluation
+`/results/answers/json` and `/results/answers/csv` resturn the answers for the individual questions as JSON and respectively CSV.
+Same applies for `/results/sentiments/json` and `/results/sentiments/csv`, which contain the initial user sentiment.

+There might be several answers for a single questions and a single session ID, as the data is immediately transferred to the backend.
+If only the final result is of interes, all others can be ignored.